 Got D.A.S.H.
 (Desire, Accuracy, Speed and Habitat)?

 We promote starting each session with maximum “D” or DESIRE on the part of the human AND the dog.
 For us, it means never attempt to train unless we are willing to give it our 100% effort… our dogs deserve that from us.
 Before you try to teach a pupil anything, you first must be sure your student has the desire to learn.
 If you don’t believe this, think of yourself in a math class.
-If you are not engaged by the subject learning slows.
+If you are not engaged by the subject, learning slows.
 However, if the instructor or the subject matter motivates you, learning is accelerated because you become an engaged participant in the learning.
 (For more on this as it relates to our dogs being able to learn visit my vlog post on the “Circle of Fun“).

 Likewise, if your dog is engaged by both you and the work (games), he will have more focus for your training and you will be able to accomplish more in every session.
 There is no sense trying to push a puppy into a sit when another puppy and a squeaky toy next to him are more attractive to him.